chalmerlowe/intro_to_sprinting/class_materials/git_cloning.md

 ## Overview

-With a fork of the project in your GitHub repository, it's time to `git clone` the project to your local computer, so you have a local copy on your machine to do work on.
+If you successfully completed the step where we [setup and forked a repository](./github_setup.md) it is time to `git clone` the project to your local computer, so you have a local copy on your machine to do work on.
 The project we will start with is a project that doesn't have any code in it.
 It is a project full of famous poems.
 This is on purpose.
 We want to start off by

 * practicing **the mechanics** of making changes and propogating those changes to the owner WHILE